 Absolutely Not.
 Linux is very much similar to other operating systems you may have used such as Windows, and macOS.
 Linux has a graphical interface and many applications that you can install.
 For instance, on your Linux operating system, you may use Mozilla Firefox, Google Chrome, Zoom, Adobe Reader, OpenOffice, etc… There might be some software that you are using in Windows or macOS but are not available in Linux.
 You may need to use their alternatives in Linux.
 This doesn’t make Linux difficult to learn.

 - Linux is a free and open-source operating system.
 The code that is used to develop Linux is available to the public.
 If you are skilled enough, use the source code, change it, and tune it to meet your needs.

 - Free Linux repositories offer thousands of tools and utilities that are alternatives to any proprietary paid software.

 - In its abstract form, an Operating System consists of Kernel and Utilities.
 Kernel is the core component of any operating system with full system control.
 It enables the interaction between hardware and Applications.
 Utilities in an operating system, are the basic software or commands that allow users to perform basic operations.

 - GNU/Linux = Linux Kernel developed by Linus Torvalds + Applications/utilities developed under GNU project.

-- Linux is used by all mission-critical project, most servers on internet, the Enterprises, Data centers, Cloud Providers, Service Providers, Super Computing, and more.
+- Linux is used by all mission-critical projects, including but not limited to most servers on the internet, enterprises, Data centers, Cloud Providers, Service Providers, Super Computing, and many more.